psychemedia/finn-resources/src/meet-the-heroes.md

 The tale I tend to refer to as *The Cottage, the cat and the goat* (based on the variant I first heard), but which is perhaps better known as *How Dermot Got His Love-Spot*, as described elsewhere, provides a great frame for describing some of the characteristics of several of the Fenian heroes.

-So let's meet some of them, starting with various accounts given by Thomas Rolleston in the chapter XI, "*Finn's Chief Men*" of [*The High Deeds Of Finn*](https://archive.org/details/in.ernet.dli.2015.178478/page/n131/mode/2up), published in 1910.
+But before meet that tale in the next chapter, let's introduce some of the heroes, starting with various accounts given by Thomas Rolleston in the chapter XI, "*Finn's Chief Men*" of [*The High Deeds Of Finn*](https://archive.org/details/in.ernet.dli.2015.178478/page/n131/mode/2up), published in 1910.

 ## Conán mac Lia